 Stoving varnishes ― Those which form films by chemical reaction on application of heat at specified time and temperature.

-2.533 Varnish Stain ― See ‘stain’.
+2.533 Varnish Stain ― See ‘stain’

 2.534 Vehicle ― The liquid portion of a paint in which the pigment is dispersed, it is composed of the binder and the thinner ( see ‘medium’ ).

-2.535 Vinyl Resin ― See ‘resin, synthetic’.
+2.535 Vinyl Resin ― See ‘resin, synthetic’

 2.536 Viscosity ― The internal resistance to flow, possessed by a liquid.
 It is determined by measuring the force required to shear the liquid, for example, to move one layer over another in orderly flow without turbulence at defined rate.
 Most paint solvents, and many oils and varnishes are what are termed Newtonian liquids, that is, when they are tested in suitable viscometers at a fixed temperature, their rate of flow ( shear ) is proportional to the shearing force.
 The viscosity of these liquids at a fixed temperature is thus a constant.
 For most paints and other pigmented materials, the rate of flow is not proportional to the shearing force, but may vary with the time and rate of shearing.
 For these materials only an apparent viscosity, a figure which refers only to the behaviour of the material under the particular circumstances and precise conditions of measurement, can be determined.